davidmmayerdmd.com logoHome

 Maintaining Your Crown

-Brush twice daily with fluoride toothpaste, floss around the crown margin, and use an ADA‑approved rinse to prevent decay.
-Avoid hard, sticky foods like ice, popcorn, and gummies that can dislodge or crack the crown.
+Brush twice daily with fluoride toothpaste, floss around the crown, and use an ADA‑approved mouthwash to prevent decay.
+Avoid sticky or hard foods (caramel, ice) that can dislodge or crack the crown.
+If you grind your teeth, wear a night guard.
+Schedule professional cleanings twice a year.
+Monitor for sensitivity, bad taste, or swelling—early signs of decay under the crown that prompt timely dental care.

 Take the Next Step with Confidence

-Schedule a Personalized Evaluation
+Schedule a personalized evaluation